Portrait of Osanna Visconti in the Italian Art Foundry - Cast-bronze furnishings craftsmanship

 Artist Portrait

-With the concert of time and life, her expertise of jewels gave way to unique visions of more sizable objects and home furnishings.
-Starting at first with small-scale candleholders and decorative boxes; she later worked up to stools, vases and lamps.
-Ultimately, she came to craft the immense creations she is known for, including tables, armchairs, mirrors, room dividers and bookshelves, charting her own creative path beyond dimensions.
+Relocating to Milan over 30 years ago and immersing herself in the heart of the city’s artisan center, Osanna’s mastery of jewels gradually gave way to unique concepts of more sizable objets d'art and home furnishings.
+Starting at first with small-scale bowls and vases, she worked her way up to stools, candle holders and lamps.
+Ultimately, she came to craft the extensive creations she is known for, including tables, armchairs, mirrors, room dividers and multi-tiered bookshelves.

-Osanna never stops creating.
-Always in perpetual motion, her home doubles as a workshop where she invents everything herself, from the definitively small to the infinitely large, weaving her own universe as she goes.
+Osanna never stops creating, charting her own creative path beyond dimensions.
+Always in perpetual motion, her Atelier doubles as a workshop where she invents everything herself, from the definitively small to the infinitely large, weaving her own universe as she goes.
 International likewise is her clientele, who surround the Milanese Atelier in a collective gathering sui generis.

 Lost-wax casting